 Henri Roche Award - Product prize

 The Pastel Society Young Artist Award - £200

-The Pastel Society Catalogue Award: First & Second Prize - featured image
+The Pastel Society Catalogue Award: First & Second Prize - Featured image in the exhibition catalogue

 The Pastel Society Visitors' Choice Award - £250 worth of Derwent vouchers